 I recently presented on a webinar.
 I asked the participants what their number 1 frustration was with LinkedIn.
 An attendee shared with me that they posted consistent content, yet “felt like they were speaking into a void of nothingness.”
+She wondered how the LinkedIn algorithm affected her visibility.

 In May 2020, LinkedIn shared how time distribution spent on the feed has changed how the algorithms rank content, otherwise known as Dwell time.